thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 Your document must be submitted in **Markdown format**.
 Markdown uses a plaintext file and the `.md` file extension to generate a document that renders attractively in a web browser.
 This document is itself written in Markdown.
 If you don't know Markdown, rest assured that it's quite easy.
 A [handy online tutorial](http://www.markdowntutorial.com/) promises to teach you all you need to know about Markdown in ten minutes.

 You can download a [template](P0_Template.md) that you can use to create your Improvement Plan.
 The template is already in Markdown and has space for you to provide your answers.
+After downloading the template, please rename it to `P0_FirstName_LastName.md` with your first and last name, then edit it to include your answers.

 Many text editors allow you to edit, save, and preview Markdown documents.
 For example:

 * [BBEdit](http://www.barebones.com/products/bbedit/), a Mac-only application, does so natively
 * [SublimeText](https://www.sublimetext.com/), for both Mac and Windows, has [extensions](https://www.macstories.net/roundups/sublime-text-2-and-markdown-tips-tricks-and-links/) that provide the preview functionality.

 You can find other Markdown editors on the web.
-Or you could use any text editor to generate the Markdown template, and any modern web browser to open the document for a preview.
+Or you could use any text editor to edit the Markdown template, and any modern web browser to open the document for a preview.

 ## Assessment and Submission Details